Mordziarz/RSCUcaller/README.md

 - Nucleotides other than ATCG, such as U or IUPAC, will be skipped by the program and will skew the results.

 # Future Challenges
-- Program reading of codons other than ATCG
+- Program reading of nucleotides other than ATCG
 - Ability to perform RSCU analysis on RNA by adding expression as an additional dimension